ShaharNaveh/ShaharNaveh.github.io/content/blog/cicd-your-cv/index.md

 Let's discuss each file and directory in more details:

 ### `markdown` Directory
-Let's you define multiple versions for your CV.
+Allows you to define multiple versions of your CV.

-Let's say you have a CV for a developer role and also a CV for a sysadmin role, while you can technically have separate git branches, I found that it's not convenient to deal with branches when you want to edit shared assets like the CSS or workflow file.
+For example, you might have a CV for a developer role and another for a sysadmin role.
+While you can use separate git branches, it's more convenient to edit shared assets like CSS or workflow files without dealing with branches.

 #### `John_Doe.md`
 This is where your CV content goes.
 Simply write your CV in markdown format.